HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ---
-title: Deploy Label Studio on Kubernetes
+title: Deploy Label Studio Enterprise on Kubernetes
 short: Kubernetes
-tier: all
+tier: enterprise
 type: guide
 order: 108
 order_enterprise: 133
-meta_title: Deploy Label Studio on Kubernetes
+meta_title: Deploy Label Studio Enterprise on Kubernetes
 meta_description: Deploy Label Studio on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
 section: "Install"